-To support the provision of a mix of tenure types across the County in creating suitable accommodation for all in promoting sustainable and mixed income communities and discourage an over proliferation of a single tenure (whether private owner occupier, private rental, social rental or affordable purchase and rental) within any local area (within a 10-minute walking distance) or Local Electoral Area, in line with the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (December 2020) and the provisions of the Housing Strategy and Interim HNDA or any subsequent future Regional based HNDA.
+Support the provision of a mix of tenure types across the County in creating suitable accommodation for all in promoting sustainable and mixed income communities and discourage an over proliferation of a single tenure (whether private owner occupier, private rental, social rental or affordable purchase and rental) within any local area (within a 10-minute walking distance) or Local Electoral Area, in line with the Apartment Guidelines and the provision of the Housing Strategy and Interim HNDA or any subsequent future Regional based HNDA.

-To facilitate, as far as possible, the development of homes for owner-occupiers over institutional investors.
+To facilitate, as far as possible, the development of homes for owner-occupiers over institutional investors through the implementation of relevant government circulars, guidelines and supporting legislation.

-To ensure that a balanced mix of tenure is provided for in the areas zoned for Regeneration in the Tallaght LAP lands and the City Edge area.
+To ensure that a balanced mix of tenure is provided for in the areas zoned for Regeneration in the Tallaght LAP lands and the Naas Road Framework Plan area.
 Such a mix shall take account of the existing or permitted tenure within a ten-minute walking distance of any proposed development and applicants for planning permission shall demonstrate, to the satisfaction of the Planning Authority, that there is no saturation of a single tenure within the defined area.

-To support the provision of homeless accommodation and / or support services which is inclusive and treats all persons with dignity and respect in a balanced way located throughout the County and not concentrated in any particular areas and to incorporate consultation with other homeless support services in supporting this service.
+To support the provision of homeless accommodation and/or support services which is inclusive and treats all persons with dignity and respect in a balanced way located throughout the County and not concentrated in any particular areas and to incorporate consultation with other homeless support services in supporting this service.

-To review the South Dublin County Council Housing Strategy 2022-2028 as part of the mandatory Two-year Development Plan Review.
+To review the South Dublin County Council Housing Strategy 2022 - 2028 as part of the mandatory Two-year Development Plan Review.

-To ensure that where Local Authority public lands zoned Res / Res N or future zoned Res / Res N local authority lands are used to develop housing, that it is used exclusively for the delivery of social, affordable cost rental and affordable purchase homes.
+To ensure that where Local Authority public lands zoned Res/Res N or future zoned Res/Res N local authority lands are used to develop housing, that it is used exclusively for the delivery of social, affordable cost rental and affordable purchase homes.